-The HCH offers two undergraduate practitioner diplomas in human health and disease.
-The first diploma program is for those seeking a foundational basis in Heilkunst focusing on the sequential treatment of shocks and traumas, such as birth, vaccination, and drug shocks, and leads to the award of the DSH designation.
-This Diploma is normally completed within three years.
-The second diploma program is a more extensive one, involving advanced topics in dynamic physiology, drug-herb-nutrient interactions, dynamic dentistry, and more.
-This program normally takes four years to complete.
-Completion in either program may be extended by special arrangement through the Registrar.
-There is also a similar animal diploma program for each of the two programs for those wishing to treat animals, leading to the award of the DSV or DAHH designation.
+The HCH offers an undergraduate practitioner diploma in human health and disease.
+This diploma program is for those seeking a foundational basis in Heilkunst focusing on the sequential treatment of shocks and traumas such as birth, vaccination, drug shocks and more and leads to the award of the DSH designation.
+This Diploma is normally completed within three years*.

 Following completion of the undergraduate program, students may elect to continue their studies by undertaking to study various topics depending on their interest and the challenges of their particular practice.
 This post-graduate program enables more in-depth studies of various topics as well as more advanced case analysis and management skills for the most complex, chronic cases.

 The HCH also offers a more extensive diploma program through the School for Romantic Science and Healthcare involving all of the material covered in the DSH plus advanced topics in dynamic physiology, drug-herb-nutrient interactions, dynamic dentistry, and more.
 Details of this program can be found on the Centre for Romantic Science and Healthcare’s website.